mTurner-beepboop/t2fa_project/data/readme.md

 ## Data
 Keep your data (e.g. from evaluations here)

+In the 'raw/past survey/' folder, there is currently the survey data that was performed before the project.
+This data was transformed by removing those that failed the understanding questions and information on numbers of responses for sizes shapes was added, with the resulting excel spreadsheet stored in 'processed/past survey/'

 * If you involved human subjects in any form, you will require ethical permission.
     * Keep records of all items related to ethics in `data/ethics`.
 There are templates for scripts, guidance provided.